-Shaun McKinney, Acting Director
+Shaun McKinney, Director

 Shaun McKinney comes to the West National Technology Support Center from the US Forest Service where he formerly was a Branch Chief responsible for managing national technology development and information systems for water quality, hydrology, and air issues.
 In that position he supervised 35 water and air specialists in addition to computer software developers and an annual budget of 15 million dollars.
 Prior to his current position, he was a fisheries biologist/hydrologist working on major assessment projects and river restoration projects.
 He has extensive experience with hydrologic analyses and geomorphology as well as water quality monitoring and modeling.
 Shaun received a BS from Michigan State University in Fisheries Science and a MS at Oregon State University in Aquatic Science.
 He lives in Canby with his wife Cindy and their two children.

-Karma Anderson, Water Quality Specialist
+Karma Anderson, Water Quality & Quantity Team Leader

 Karma Anderson came to the WNTSC from the NRCS Regional Chief’s office where she was a Coordinator of five water quality based Landscape Conservation initiatives.
 Prior to that, she served as the Regional Agriculture Advisor for the Environmental Protection Agency in the Pacific Northwest, where she advised the Regional Administrator on agricultural issues and worked to improve understanding of the interface between agriculture and environmental concerns.
 Karma also worked for the Natural Resource Conservation Service in Colorado as a District Conservationist in the San Luis Valley, and as the NRCS State Water Quality Specialist.
 She began her career with Colorado and New Mexico state water quality agencies, where she did agricultural permitting, water quality monitoring, data analysis, and site investigations.
 At the WNTSC, Karma provides technical leadership for water quality and serves as data steward for Edge of Field water quality monitoring.
 Karma has worked extensively on agricultural water quality issues and conservation approaches to achieve water quality improvements while maintaining agricultural viability.
 She received her undergraduate degree in Soil Science from Colorado State University, a Masters in Environmental Policy from University of Denver, and is a certified mediator in Environmental Conflict Resolution.